 • Instead of budgeting for sugary bottled drinks, consider using that money for a reasonably-priced water filter and fruits and vegetables that provide natural hydration.
 And, make your coffee and tea at home–save those overpriced coffee shop drinks for special occasions.

-• See my recipe for Cucumber Ginger Lemon Water.
+• See my recipes for Cucumber Ginger Lemon Water or Apple Cider Vinegar and Lemon Juice.

 3. Buy in bulk